 Target Audience: Apple fanboys who think they have a better shot with a gorgeous women if she's a bit quirky.

-What's on the Menu: Catering will be provided by the only restaurant in a 100-mile radius that actually delivers tomato soup.
-Deschanel may also serve Obama donors "hotspacho" and/or linguica.
+What's on the Menu: Catering will be provided by the only restaurant in a 15 mile radius that actually delivers tomato soup.
+Deschanel may also serve Obama donors "hotspacho" if Siri can explain what exactly that is.

 Host: Lena Dunham